-About the Area of StudyThe CIS Information Technologies option emphasizes the overall business support function of computer information systems.
+The CIS Information Technologies option emphasizes the overall business support function of computer information systems.
 It can lead to careers as database managers and computer support specialists.

 Level I certificate is 15 credit hours.

 An advisor will help you make necessary changes to these recommended sequences.